shiv-prakash420/project-library/README.md

 **Prerequisites**
 - Node.js (recommended 18.x or 20.x)
 - npm 9+ (or use the bundled `npx` for CLI tools)
-- PostgreSQL (or Docker) for the backend datastore
+- PostgreSQL  for the backend datastore
 - Git

 Overview